kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 Kestra.outputs({'output': output})
 ```

-With this change made, we can now add an additional task that uses this variable to print it to the log rather than mixed in with the full Python output.
-We can use the Log type and use the following syntax to get our output: {{ outputs.task_id.vars['var_name'] }} .
-As our Python task was called python_script, we can easily get our Python variable using {{ outputs.python_script.vars['output'] }} to retrieve it.
-If you’re familiar with Python F strings or Liquid markup, then this will feel very familiar.
+With this change made, we can add an additional task that uses this variable to print it to the logs rather than mixed in with the full Python output.
+We can use the Log type and use the following syntax to get our output: `{{ outputs.task_id.vars['var_name'] }}` .
+As our Python task was called `python_script`, we can easily get our Python variable using `{{ outputs.python_script.vars['output'] }}` to retrieve it.
+If you’re familiar with Python f-strings or Liquid markup, then this will feel very familiar.

 ```yaml
 - id: python_output